proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Instrument Commissioning

 \subsection{Measured photometric precision}

 To confirm our understanding of proto-Lightspeed's noise properties, we analyzed the same exposures used to probe the image quality---500 images of globular cluster M30 with exposure time 30~ms in the $r'$ filter.
 As this yields a total duration of 15~s, faster than typical stellar variability timescales, any fluctuations in brightness across these frames are attributed to noise.
 After identifying $\approx 600$ stars in the field, we found 255 stars separated from any other stars by at least $1.2''$.
 We measured the average flux and standard deviation of the flux for all such stars across the 500 exposures, using a fixed aperture radius of $0.75''$.
-Figure~\ref{fig:phot_prec} shows the noise-to-signal ratio (NSR; the standard deviation divided by the mean) for each star as a function of instrumental magnitude.
-We also found the total NSR expected as a function of instrumental magnitude using the proto-Lightspeed exposure time calculator (red curve in Fig.~\ref{fig:phot_prec}), as well as the noise components contributing to this total (dashed curves).
+We used annuli with fixed inner and outer radii of $0.90''$ and $1.25''$ for median background estimation and subtraction.
+Figure~\ref{fig:phot_prec} shows the noise-to-signal ratio (NSR; the standard deviation divided by the mean) for each star as a function of stellar magnitude $r'_{SDSS}$ (found using the zero point from Sec.~\ref{sec:throughput}).
+We also found the total NSR expected as a function of stellar magnitude using the proto-Lightspeed exposure time calculator (red curve in Fig.~\ref{fig:phot_prec}), as well as the noise components contributing to this total (dashed curves).
+The measured average background level ($\sim 60\,\mathrm{e}^-$/star/frame) was well matched by the ETC prediction upon specification of the source airmass (1.01), moon phase (80\% illumination), and moon position (on the horizon).
 As discussed in Sec.~\ref{sec:ptc}, some noise components must be adjusted from the typical astronomical scaling due to the nonlinear sensor response that is calibrated away.
 The ETC automatically applies this rescaling, accounting for the signal level in each pixel in a simulated PSF.
 Figure~\ref{fig:phot_prec} also shows the NSR that would be attained if the sensor behaved as an ideal linear manner (red dash-dotted line); the difference with the measured NSR is more pronounced for faint sources.
 Again, this effect is best interpreted as a signal-dependent QE.

 When shot noise and read noise dominate, the measured noise agrees well with the theoretical noise values, demonstrating that we have a good understanding of the sensor performance.
 For bright sources, the NSR starts to become independent of flux, as expected when scintillation noise dominates.
 The NSR for the brightest stars is slightly greater than the expected value, which may be attributable to site or temporal variations in scintillation noise.
 More detailed studies are needed to better parametrize the functional dependence of the scintillation noise at the Magellan Telescopes, with different exposure times and observing conditions.
 With its capability for high frame rates over a modest field, proto-Lightspeed could perform these studies, which could benefit all instruments at the observatory.